ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 > ## Running tests
 >
-> Let's checkout our local branch and add the recipe
+> Make sure our local branch is checked out and add the recipe
 > [recipe_warming_stripes.yml](../files/recipe_warming_stripes.yml)
 > to the the ``esmvaltool/recipes`` directory:
 >